12th Cavalry Regiment (United States)

-The 12th Cavalry is a cavalry regiment of the United States Army.
+The 12th Cavalry is a United States Army Regimental System parent cavalry regiment of the Armor Branch of the United States Army.
 It is currently stationed at Fort Hood.

+Formed in 1901, during World War II the 12th Cavalry served as an infantry regiment within 1st Cavalry Division in the Pacific.
+It was deactivated in 1949 but recreated under the U.S. Army Combat Arms Regimental System with two battalions.

 History

 On 2 February 1901, Congress authorized the organization of the Twelfth Regiment of Cavalry, Army of the United States.
 Under this authority, the regiment was formed at Fort Sam Houston, Texas on 8 February 1901.
 From 1901 until 1911, the regiment served posts in Texas, Georgia, and the Philippines.

 During World War II the 12th Cavalry served as an infantry regiment within the 1st Cavalry Division.

 The regiment was deactivated prior to the 1st Cavalry Division's service in the Korean War, but its lineage was resurrected in with the creation in 1957 of the Combat Arms Regimental System, in which the battalions listed below were created.

 During the Cold War 3rd Squadron 12th Cavalry was assigned to the 3rd Armored Division in Germany as the divisional cavalry squadron.
 The 4th Squadron 12th Cavalry was assigned to the 5th Infantry Division (Mechanized) at Fort Carson, CO, in the 1960s and at Fort Polk, LA.
 A Troop of the 4th Squadron served in Vietnam with the 1st Brigade, 5th Infantry Division in Vietnam from 1968 to 1971.

 After Operation Iraqi Freedom II, the 12th Cavalry Regiment underwent a major transition as elements from 2/7CAV, 1/9CAV, and 3/8CAV were reflagged and combined with the regiment to create the battalions currently in service.
 The 2nd Battalion, Twelfth Cavalry Regiment, as well as 2/7CAV and 1/9CAV moved to the 4th Brigade of the 1st Cavalry Division.
 4th "Long Knife" Brigade Combat Team, 1st Cavalry Division cased its colors in an inactivation ceremony Thursday, 17 Oct.
 2013, at Fort Hood's Cooper Field.
 The 1st Battalion, Twelfth Cavalry Regiment, 2/7CAV, and 3/8CAV now operate at Fort Hood, Texas, and are now with the 3rd Brigade Combat Team, 1st Cavalry Division.